A Somali politician, Abdirahman was accused of apostasy for working with non-Muslims and executed by a Somali Islamist militia.

 "After the shooting, his brother pleaded to be able to bury his body, however, he was told the burial had already been done." - BBC report on Abdirahman's death

-These transgressions sparked the Islamist forces who controlled Kismayo to stage a trial for Abdirahman under religious law.
+These transgressions sparked the Islamist forces who controlled Kismayo to stage a trial for Abdirahman under Islamic law.
 For mingling and working with non-Muslims, they determined he was legally an apostate and executed him by gunshot.
 As his family was denied the request for Abdirahman to be exiled rather than executed, so too was his brother denied the opportunity to bury him; his executioners claimed they had done it themselves.